The Maltese belongs to the Companion and Toy Dogs in the FCI grouping.

 Malta or possibly Melita (Sicily), antiquity.
-One of the oldest breeds.
-(Yes, there are Egyptian tomb paintings of Maltese, or something vaguely like them.)
-The Maltese arrived in Britain with the Romans.
+The Maltese is one of the oldest breeds (yes, there are Egyptian tomb paintings of Maltese, or something vaguely like them), and is thought to have arrived in Britain with the Romans.
 It is odd to think of Roman legions carrying fluffy little Maltese around with them, but there you are, the ladies brought them along.

 Behaviour and Temperament

 Though small the Maltese has big personalities, often described as fearless, lively, loyal, sparkly.
 Everyone is a potential friend to the Maltese.
 He has an open and sweet-nature that makes him a good candidate as a therapy pet.

 Like other lap dogs, the Maltese likes to be pampered.
-Cannot handle severe weather.
+Cannot handle severe weather well.
 Will alert to the presence of strangers.
 Some are barkers.
 Maltese don't do really well spending time alone.
-If left alone for too long, they will likely develop destructive habits out of boredom or anxiety.
+If left alone for too long, anxiety related behaviours which include barking and destructive habits may develop.
 Consider crate training your Maltese to teach him how to manage his alone time.
-This will keep him out of mischief when you are away for short stretches.
+This will keep him out of mischief when you are out for short errands.

 What are some Physical Features of the Maltese?